This post reviews and compares the best bike rental and tour companies in Chicago. One of the best ways to explore the Windy City is on two wheels!

 Bike and Roll

-Prices: vary from $40 for an adult for a 2-3 hour tour, up to $70 for an adult for the 4 hour brewery tour.
+Prices: vary from $40 for an adult for a 2-3 hour tour.

 Free Tours By Foot also has many self-guided walking and food tours in various parts of the city.
-These would be great neighborhoods to bike to, and allow you to explore a new part of the Chicago.
-Check out our self-guided walking and food tours here.
+These would be great neighborhoods to bike to and allow you to explore a new part of Chicago.

 Vacations can get expensive, but there are many ways to save money on top tourist attractions in Chicago, including bike deals!